stalat/Projects/README.md

 # Projects
-Contain python code snippets and projects
+Contain python code snippets and projects that work!